For up-to-date COVID-19 protocols, including Health and Safety Guidelines for Summer/Fall 2022, visit dccc.edu/coronavirus.

 SOAR (Students Occupationally and Academically Ready)

 SOAR is a career and technical education initiative that establishes statewide articulations between secondary and post-secondary education.
 These programs of study enable high school graduates in career or technical programs to earn college credit that can be applied to their continued studies at the post-secondary level.
 Statewide articulation agreements are currently in place for the following programs:

 - Medical Assistant

 Assessment advisors in Assessment Services will provide assistance in obtaining credits from Delaware County Community College.
 For additional information, call 610-359-5322 to make a telephone appointment with an assessment advisor.
-Visit Transfer.net to see how your high school credits may be accepted by the College, and click the SOAR logo below for additional information.
+Visit Transfer.net to see how your high school credits may be accepted by the College.
+Additional information is available on the Pennsylvania Department of Education website.

-Improving the academic performance of students enrolled in challenging courses increases credential attainment and retention.
-At the College, tutors assist career and technical students in courses that apply to their programs.
+Improving the academic performance of students enrolled in challenging technical courses increases credential retention and credential attainment.
+At the College, professional tutors assist career and technical students in courses that apply to their programs.
 Tutors are available at all College locations.

 First year college students or students enrolled in programs nontraditional to gender typically have higher attrition rates than other students.
 The CTE Retention Specialist position was created to assist students in career and technical programs to navigate their college experience and overcome the various challenges they will face.
 The CTE Retention Specialist works with career and technical students by referring them to services that will improve their academic performance, encourage their participation in the National Technical Honor Society, and offer workshops and coordinate events designed to help students succeed both in and out of the classroom.